Optare Solo: United Kingdom

 The first 32 production Optare Solos entered service in Poole in 1998 with Wilts & Dorset, with the operator eventually taking delivery of 85 Solos to replace its fleet of Optare MetroRiders.
 Arriva, FirstGroup, Go-Ahead Group, Stagecoach Group, Wellglade Group, Translink in Northern Ireland, and Travel West Midlands made subsequent orders, with all having operated large fleets.
 Solos have been operated by Transport for London operators Arriva London, Quality Line, Metrobus and Travel London.
 A fleet of 33 Solo SRs are also operated by LibertyBus in Jersey.

+In 2024, the London Fire Brigade started operating nine Solo SR-based Command Units converted by Bence.
+The vehicles are sent to large incidents and provide a working space with computer equipment for coordinating the emergency response.

 Malta

 In 2011, Arriva Malta purchased ten Optare Solo Hybrids for some of its routes in Malta and Gozo.
 These were passed on to Malta Public Transport in early 2014 after Arriva pulled out from Maltese bus operations, but their use declined and, after summer 2015, they sporadically appeared in summer 2016 and summer 2017 before being withdrawn.

 Between 2014 and 2015, Malta Public Transport leased 23 Optare Solo SRs from United Kingdom lessor Dawsonsrentals as temporary cover while a fleet of new Otokar buses were being manufactured.
 These buses were eventually returned to the United Kingdom off lease in September 2015.